Female sexual dysfunction (FSD) wears a lot of cloaks and costumes, and can appear for a variety of reasons.

 Diagnosis of female sexual dysfunction

-Usually these issues only come to light after a woman visits a doctor to ask about them because they are causing an issue for her.
-One of the important things to note here is that it is almost expected that women won’t want to have sex, suffer chronically low libido, or otherwise are not sexual.
+Usually, these issues only come to light after a woman visits a doctor to ask about them because they cause an issue.10 One of the important things to note here is that it is almost expected that women won’t want to have sex, suffer chronically low libido, or otherwise, are not sexual.
 This is not true for most people.

 Lack of sexual desire means many things to us and changes all the time, and may not cause distress at all, however it must be acknowledged as part of a normal and healthy human since a lack of libido can really point to many other underlying conditions.

-These underlying conditions can include our mental and emotional state, poor quality relationships, and health conditions that impact hormones, energy, and overall vitality.
+These underlying conditions can include our mental and emotional state, poor-quality relationships, and health conditions that impact hormones, energy, and overall vitality.11

 In saying that, a perfectly healthy human can have very little interest in sex, orgasm or being aroused – just make sure it isn’t because of something else if this is the case for you or your partner.